rael-g/Piece/docs/Architecture/Layers/LowLevel/Design.md

 The WAL/RAL/PAL architecture is designed for extreme modularity, enabling the complete replacement or granular customization of its components.
 This fully adheres to the Piece Engine's philosophy of **Modular Component Architecture**, with the configuration orchestrated by the high-level C# application via .NET DI.

-### 8.1 Complete Backend Replacement (C# DI-driven)
+### 8.1 Complete Low-Level Implementation Replacement (C# DI-driven)

 *   **Mechanism:** Users can provide their own `gfx_vulkan.dll`, `gfx_directx.dll`, `physics_jolt.dll`, or `physics_custom.dll` libraries.
 These native DLLs **must** implement the core WAL/RAL/PAL interfaces and, crucially, **export C-style factory creation functions**.
-*   **Factory Exports:** Each backend DLL needs to export a function that creates and returns a raw pointer to an instance of its concrete C++ factory implementation (e.g., `VulkanGraphicsDeviceFactory*` implementing `IGraphicsDeviceFactory`).
+*   **Factory Exports:** Each low-level implementation DLL needs to export a function that creates and returns a raw pointer to an instance of its concrete C++ factory implementation (e.g., `VulkanGraphicsDeviceFactory*` implementing `IGraphicsDeviceFactory`).
 These factory functions can accept C-compatible configuration structs as parameters, marshaled from the C# application.
-    **Conceptual C++ Backend Export Example:**
+    **Conceptual C++ Low-Level Implementation Export Example:**
     ```cpp
-    // In gfx_vulkan.dll or similar native backend project
+    // In gfx_vulkan.dll or similar native low-level implementation project
     #include "../../Piece.Intermediate/interfaces/igraphics_device_factory.h"
     #include "vulkan_graphics_device_factory.h" // Concrete implementation
     #include "../../Piece.Intermediate/NativeExports.h" // For NativeVulkanOptions